 So, it’s not all about the work.
 The interviewer will want to know more about the type of person you are and what you enjoy doing in your spare time.
 Being in recruitment, your interviewer might expect to hear about a particular hobby you are dedicated to or even a childhood hobby which you pursued when you were younger.
 Being naturally competitive and driven are qualities hiring managers look for in the recruitment industry so it’s important you can demonstrate these.
 They also want to hear about the challenges you might have faced along the way and how you have overcome them, proving resilience.

-Our Associate Director Richard Morgan often expands on this question by asking the candidate about their interests in the business world.
-He wants to know that the candidate is able to learn and follow commercial topics and news as this is a very important part of recruitment.
+Our Associate Director, Richard Morgan, often expands on this question by asking the candidate about their interests in the business world.
+He wants to know that your can structure your answers and learn and follow commercial topics and news as this is a very important part of recruitment.
 “Often, relevant news stories can be a great reason to call a client whom you haven’t spoken to in a while.
 I want to know that the candidate is interested in these topics and isn’t going to have any issues with this aspect of the job”.

-After reading the 8 most common recruitment consultant interview questions and answers, you should now be well prepared for your interview and one step closer to your dream job in recruitment.
-These interview questions and answers came from Nigel Wright’s Group Talent Partner Shona Thom and Associate Directors Ben Debnam and Richard Morgan, so you can trust that you have received the most accurate knowledge and advice from recruitment industry experts.
+After reading the answers to our 8 most common questions for recruiter interview you should now be well prepared for your interview and one step closer to your dream job in recruitment.
+These recruiter interview questions and answers came from Nigel Wright’s Internal Recruitment Officer & Group Talent Partner Jane Burrage and Associate Directors Ben Debnam and Richard Morgan, so you can trust that you have received the most accurate knowledge and advice from recruitment industry experts.

 Join our team